-(July 13, 2023) In November 2022, as India began driving tougher regulatory policies for social media companies, Sandhya Devanathan was appointed Vice President Meta India.
+(August 30, 2024) In November 2022, as India began driving tougher regulatory policies for social media companies, Sandhya Devanathan was appointed Vice President Meta India.
 Only two weeks prior, the former VP, Ajit Mohan, had resigned from his post, causing a stir.
 Sandhya has a proven track record of scaling businesses, building exceptional and inclusive teams, driving product innovation and building strong partnerships,” Meta’s Chief Business Officer Marne Levine said, commenting on the appointment.
+This year, she was named one of the Most Powerful Women in Business 2024 by Fortune Magazine, and brings 22 years of experience in banking, payments and technology.

 Who is Sandhya Devanathan